 - Represent their interests and influence the EU policies in the fields of urban policy, energy, transport and environmental protection.

-- Develop and promote cities’ initiatives through exchange of experiences, transfer of know-how and implementation of joint projects.
+- Develop and promote cities’ initiatives through the exchange of experiences, transfer of know-how and implementation of joint projects.

 David DonnererPolicy officer